Health Library

 How Are Phobias Diagnosed?

-A child psychiatrist, psychologist or other health or mental health expert will diagnose an anxiety disorders after a full medical and psychiatric evaluation.
+A child psychiatrist, psychologist or other health or mental health expert will diagnose an anxiety disorder after a full medical and psychiatric evaluation.
 Parents who note signs of severe anxiety in their child or teen can help by seeking an evaluation and treatment early.
 Early treatment can prevent future problems.

 Treatment for Phobias